jbaudru/MasterThesis-JazzNetwork/README.md

 `pip install requirements.txt`

 ## Run
-Open the main.py file to modify the different function which should be called.
+Open the main.py file to modify the different function which should be called. <br>
 `python main.py`

 ## Screenshot